WasatchPhotonics/CrashTestNET/README.md

 At the moment I'm going with BackgroundWorkers, not because I don't understand async methods, but because I want everything segmented into proper Threads (vs Tasks).
 We may add a Task option down the road.

-## Command-Line

-Unusually for a WinForms GUI, this app runs with a visible Console window (DOS shell).
-This allows Console output to be viewed in the shell, and captured to a file, when run from batch scripts.

-Two batch scripts are provided for automated command-line execution, if start/stop (enumeration) behavior is being tested.

-- run-loop.bat
-    - allows each execution of CrashTestNET to close normally and shutdown cleanly
-    - spectrometers are expected to function and resume without error across executions

-- run-ragged.bat
-    - abruptly and randomly kills each iteration to deliberately disrupt communication state
-    - USB spectrometers may "fall over" at some point during this test and require power-cycle / reset

 ## Changelog